 Port Royale 4 InGame Screenshots

-In the popup you can scroll left and right at the edge of the screen
+In the enlarged view, you can scroll right and left on the edges

 60 cities produce and consume 25 goods.
 And in each city, prices vary according to supply and demand.
 There are a lot of opportunities for smart traders to make money here.